 Impairments Being Addressed by Existing Pollutant Control Requirements Other than a TMDL (Category 4b)

-During the 2020-2022 Integrated Report cycle, assessments were completed to reflect impairments being addressed by regulatory requirements specified within waste discharge requirements (“WDRs”) under the Central Valley Water Board’s ILRP.
+During the 2020-2022 Integrated Report cycle, assessments were completed to reflect impairments being addressed by regulatory requirements specified within waste discharge requirements (“WDRs”) under the Central Valley Regional Water Board’s ILRP.
 The weight of evidence indicates these waterbodies are not meeting standards; but the impairments are being addressed by an enforceable regulatory program, other than a TMDL, that is expected to result in attainment of the water quality standards within a reasonable, specified time frame.
 The fact sheets in Appendix B contain documentation of how existing regulatory requirements address U.S. EPA’s requirements for Category 4b designations for each waterbody-pollutant combination.
 The following six impairments are being addressed by regulatory requirements implemented under the ILRP and are placed in Category 4b on the 303(d) list:

 Table 5-4: Impairments Being Addressed Under ILRP